knative/docs/docs/getting-started/getting-started.md

     ```
     brew upgrade kind
     ```
+    Or follow the "Kind" link in the Pre-Requisites above
 ## Other Installation Options
-  - If you would like to customize the Knative installation or install it on a remote cluster, start by [Checking the Pre-Requisites](./install/prerequisites.md) then come back here to finish the remaining steps!
+  - If you would like to customize the Knative installation or install it on a remote cluster, start by [Checking the Pre-Requisites](../install/prerequisites.md) then come back here to finish the remaining steps!

 !!! warning
     You will need `networking layer` and `DNS` for Knative Serving as well as a `broker` for Knative Eventing if you want to follow this tutorial.